Frequently Asked Questions

 Common Questions

 Click on any question to see the answer.
 Can't find what you're looking for?
-Contact us directly.
+Ask me directly.

 Religious trauma is the psychological, emotional, or spiritual harm that can arise from coercive teachings, fear-based doctrines, or controlling religious environments.
 It often shows up as guilt, anxiety, shame, or a persistent sense of danger around faith topics.